tylerbrazier/dotfiles/README.md

 My home configuration files for linux.

+Clone with `git clone --recursive` since this project includes submodules.

 To use these on windows, checkout the `windows` branch.

 Run `mklinks.sh` to create links from home to each file.